-You must have already realized that designing an eLearning course is a time-consuming process, especially if you’re doing it for the first time.
+If you’ve tried to design an eLearning course, you may have realized that it’s a time-consuming process, especially if you’re doing it for the first time.

 The success of such a course has a lot to do with its design.
-This remains true whether you’re designing a sexual harassment prevention course or instructional web design course.
+This remains true whether you’re designing a workplace training course or a web design course.
 An appealing design can keep the learners hooked to the course until the end.
 This results in successful learning.

-Considering this, in the post, we’ll be discussing how to design an eLearning course for success.
+Considering this, in this post, we’ll be discussing how to design an eLearning course for success.
 This will help you get it right the first time.
 Read on to find out.

 Designing eLearning Courses: 10 Essential Steps to Follow